MiaLWGH/WiSTraining/README.md

    - If you forget how to launch an EC2 instance, please refer to Part 1 - Step 3 - Linux part.
    - Please name your instances with "server1" and "server2".
    - Make sure to select your key pair.
    - Under 'Network settings', please pay attention to your VPC ID.
 Select 'Create security group'.
 Besides 'Allow SSH traffic from', choose 'My IP'.
-If you are facing the connection timed out issue, please refer to Part 1 - Step 3 - Linux part - number 3 to find your real public IP.
-Another option is to use a CIDR.
+>[!NOTE]
+>Instead of repeating the steps in Step 3 in Part 1, you can change the automatically detected IP (CIDR with /32 means one IP address in the CIDR) in the security group to a large CIDR.
+For example, if the auto filled CIDR is 15.248.10.123/32, you can change it to 15.248.0.0/16.

-   Note: Your two instances should have different security groups.
+2. Your two instances should have different security groups.
 Please take a note of your security group IDs, private IP addresses.

-2. Open two terminals on your laptop and SSH to both instances.
+3. Open two terminals on your laptop and SSH to both instances.

 ### Step 3: Check hostname and test reachability